-Jeremy Collins is an award-winning writer whose work has appeared in publications and anthologies such as Sports Illustrated and The Georgia Review, Best American Sports Writing, and The Pushcart Prize.
+Jeremy Collins’ work has appeared in Esquire, The Atlantic, GQ and anthologies such as Best American Sports Writing, and The Pushcart Prize.

 His essay “Songs of My Father” was selected by Mary Karr for the Wabash Nonfiction Award in The Sycamore Review.
-“Basic Composition,” an essay on teaching combat veterans, won the Lamar York Award in The Chattahoochee Review and was named a notable essay in The Best American Essays 2015.
+“Basic Composition,” an essay on teaching combat veterans, won the Lamar York Award in The Chattahoochee Review.
+His profile on Barry Bonds for The Atlantic was nominated for the 2026 Dan Jenkins Medal for Best Sportswriting.

-Once, as a kid at the mall, he shook hands with Mr. T. More than once, he wandered the wider malls of Atlanta as if in a movie.
-Now, he streams shows with 80’s kids wandering these same malls.
+Once, as a kid at the mall, he shook hands with Mr. T. For unaccounted hours, he wandered the wider malls of Atlanta as if in a movie.
+Now, he streams shows where 80’s kids wander these same malls.
 All truth is crooked, Nietzsche writes.
 Time itself is a circle.

 He lives in Metro Atlanta with his wife, the artist Alice Stone-Collins, and their two daughters.